arvigeus/AZ-204/Topics/App Configuration.md

 ### Using Customer-Managed Keys for Encryption

 A managed identity authenticates with Azure Active Directory and wraps the encryption key using Azure Key Vault.
-The wrapped key is stored and the unwrapped key is cached for an hour, refreshing hourly.
+The wrapped key is stored and the unwrapped key is cached for an hour, then refreshed.

 Prerequisites:

-- A Standard tier Azure App Configuration
+- _A Standard tier_ Azure App Configuration
 - Azure Key Vault with soft-delete and purge-protection
 - An unexpired, enabled RSA or RSA-HSM key in the Key Vault with wrap and unwrap capabilities